George Newport

-George Newport FRS (4 February 1803, Canterbury – 7 April 1854, London) was a prominent English entomologist.
+George Newport FRS (4 February 1803, Canterbury – 7 April 1854, London) was an English entomologist.
 He is especially noted for his studies utilizing the microscope and his skills in dissection.

 Biography

 He was the first of four children of William Newport (1777-1843), a local wheelwright, and Sarah Gillham.
 He was educated at London University and at the College of Surgeons.
 He was President of the Entomological Society of London (1843–1844) and also a member of the Ray Society.
 Newport was awarded with the Royal Medal 1836 and with the Royal Society Bakerian Medal 1841.
 He is buried in Kensal Green Cemetery, London.

 Works

 He was one of the most skilled anatomists of his time, and his researches on the structure of insects and other arthropods are notable.
 His publications include: